instant-high/Face-landmark-and-face-mask-ONNX/README.md

 https://github.com/610265158/Peppa_Pig_Face_Landmark

-I just created a face masker onnx model and combined it with the kp-detector model.
+I only created a face masker onnx model and combined it with the kp-detector model.

 Model outputs are score, face mask and kepoints